Inside Customs and Rituals Traditionally Included in Persian Weddings

 Soozan nakh: Needle and Thread

-The needle and thread represent unity and two becoming one through marriage.
+The needle and thread represent both prior generations as well as unity and two becoming one through marriage.

 Sheereeni: Sweets and Pastries